- Academic Policies

 Academic dishonesty is prohibited.
 The CUNY Policy on Academic Integrity defines academic dishonesty to include cheating, plagiarism, obtaining unfair advantage, and falsifying records and documents.
 Penalties for academic dishonesty include academic sanctions, such as failing or otherwise reduced grades, and/or disciplinary sanctions, including suspension or expulsion.
 The CUNY Policy on Academic Integrity requires that all faculty members report incidents of academic dishonesty.
 The school follows the procedures outlined in the CUNY Academic Integrity Policy.
 The Academic Integrity Officer for the school shall be defined as the Chief Academic Officer (CAO).
 See the Office of Academic Affairs for more information.

-Academic appeals of course grades, academic probation and program dismissal, shall be reviewed by the Academic Appeals Committee.
-This committee is composed of one faculty member from each department in the School.
+Academic appeals of course grades, academic probation, and program dismissal, shall be reviewed by the Academic Appeals Committee/Academic Integrity Subcommittee.
+This committee is composed of five faculty members: one faculty member from each department and one faculty member elected by the Governance Council.
 Some cases, such as those related to academic integrity, may be referred to the Faculty-Student Disciplinary Committee.

 Students should contact email@example.com with any questions about the process, or to file a formal written appeal.